FTJ: Folklife Traditions Journal

 CONTRIBUTIONS WELCOME for appropriate articles; contact us first, please.
 See "Contact & Contribute" webpage , also for ad rates, etc.

-• Substantial articles (over 600 words) - check first if timely, as might be held over;
+• Articles - check first if timely, as might be held over;

-• Shorter articles/news of 1/2 page or less (up to 600 words), we can usually fit in if received by deadline.
+• News up to 200 words, we can usually fit in if received by deadline.

 We welcome: